I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbolgroup2-outputastypewide.md

 <p>This method can also return error values.
 For more information, see <a href="debugger.hresult_values">Return Values</a>.</p>

 ## -remarks
 <p>Because the children of the new entry type might differ from the children of the old entry type, the <b>OutputAsTypeWide</b> method removes all of the children of the entry from the symbol group.
-You can add the children back by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543271">ExpandSymbol</a> method.</p>

-<p>If <i>Type</i> is an extension, the address of the symbol is passed to the extension.
-Every line of output from the extension becomes a child symbol of the specified symbol.
-These child symbols are text and you cannot manipulate them in any way.
-For example, if the name of a variable is <b>@$teb</b>, you can change its type to <b>!teb</b>.</p>

-<p>For more information about symbol groups, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554702">Scopes and Symbol Groups</a>.</p>

-<p>Because the children of the new entry type might differ from the children of the old entry type, the <b>OutputAsTypeWide</b> method removes all of the children of the entry from the symbol group.
-You can add the children back by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543271">ExpandSymbol</a> method.</p>
+You can add the children back by using the <a href="debugger.expandsymbol">ExpandSymbol</a> method.</p>

 <p>If <i>Type</i> is an extension, the address of the symbol is passed to the extension.
 Every line of output from the extension becomes a child symbol of the specified symbol.
 These child symbols are text and you cannot manipulate them in any way.
 For example, if the name of a variable is <b>@$teb</b>, you can change its type to <b>!teb</b>.</p>